 Part IV.
 The Natural Habitation and Cultivation of Paramecium – Find Paramecium for Your Microscopic Project

 The anatomy of paramecium

-[In this figure] The anatomy of a Paramecium cell.
+[In this figure] The labeled diagram showing the anatomy of a Paramecium cell.

 Each structure/organelle and its function will be explained in this article.